Chess Master Heavyweight Drum Roll

 Nimzowitsch was something of an eccentric character with many amusing anecdotes about him.
 His annotations are also laced with a sharp wit making his lessons entertaining for the reader.

 He could not quite find a way to overcome Capablanca and Alekhine but was superior to all others.
-He emigrated to Denmark in 1922 to escape political unrest in the Soviet Union.
+He emigrated to Denmark in 1922 to escape political unrest in the Russian Empire.
 It was then that his career began to flourish until his death in 1935.

 (28 May, 1889 - 6 June, 1929) was an Austrian-Hungarian master, later Czechoslovakian.
 The town he was born in, then Bosing, now Pezinok, is now in Slovakia.
 Reti was the second most prominent Hypermodernist after Nimzowitsch.

 He started out playing in Classic Romantic style, using purely tactical combinations in his play.
 Later he became a firm advocate of the Hypermodern school.
 His signature opening, the Reti Opening features the obligatory fianchettoed bishop with minor pieces attacking the enemy center from the flanks.

 He inflicted a famous defeat on the Human Chess Machine, Jose Raul Capablanca, with this opening.
 It was the Cuban's first competitive loss in eight years.
 Reti left us a famous composition in 1921.
 It was a King and pawn vs King and pawn endgame.
 The White King, apparently badly placed, can achieve the apparently impossible and stop a runaway pawn, thereby saving the game.